Revenant01/BASYS3_Lib/README.md

 3. Instantiate and connect the modules in your project's top-level design.

 4. Refer to the documentation and examples provided in the "docs" directory for guidance on using specific modules.

-## Contributing

-We welcome contributions from the community to enhance the Basys3 Library.
-If you wish to contribute, follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments